What is the IDEA Algorithm?

 - Because of its toughness against cryptanalytic attacks and because of its inclusion in several well-known cryptographic deals, IDEA can be trusted.
 The Basic IDEA algorithm is definitely not which can be likened for effectiveness or security with simple versions of DES or AES.
 The Basic IDEA algorithm is intended to assist learners to be familiar with the IDEA algorithm by giving a version of IDEA that enables instances to get worked well manually, and also to offer a comparison of the technique of IDEA together with the ways of DES and AES.

 This has been a guide to the IDEA Algorithm.
-Here we discussed the Data Encryption Standard, Single Round Information, Output Transformation, Confusion, and Diffusion of IDEA algorithm.
+Here we discussed the understanding of IDEA Algorithm, data encryption standard along with the difference between confusion and diffusion of IDEA algorithm.
 You can also go through our other suggested articles to learn more –